About Handmade Cities

 Devon, who goes by Tek256, is a talented freelance game developer.
 A Washington native, his interests go beyond video games which include editing video and audio as well as playing professional DJ at local events and parties.

-Devon has joined the team to assist with matters related to editing content: trailers, podcasts, talks, and more.
+Devon joined the staff to assist with editing content: trailers, podcasts, talks, and more.